Grace's Guide To British Industrial History

 1989 Amstrad's second generation of PCs, the PC2000 series, were launched but due to a problem with the Seagate ST277R hard disk shipped with the PC2386 model, these had to be recalled and fitted with Western Digital controllers.
 Amstrad later successfully sued Seagate, but following bad press over the hard disk problems, Amstrad lost its lead in the European PC market.

-In 1993, Amstrad was licenced by Sega to produce a system which was similar to the Sega TeraDrive, going by the name of the Amstrad Mega PC, to try to regain their image in the gaming market.
-The system didn't succeed as well as expected, mostly due to its high initial retail price of £599.
-In that same year, Amstrad released the PenPad, a PDA similar to the Apple Newton, and released only weeks before it.
+1993 Amstrad was licenced by Sega to produce a system which was similar to the Sega TeraDrive, under the name of Amstrad Mega PC, to try to regain their image in the gaming market.
+The system did not succeed as well as expected, mostly due to its high initial retail price of £599.
+In that same year, Amstrad released the PenPad, a personal digital assistant (PDA) similar to the Apple Newton, and released only weeks before it.
 It was a commercial failure, and had several technical and usability problems.
 It lacked most features that the Apple Newton included, but had a lower price at $450.

 As Amstrad began to concentrate less on computers and more in communication, they purchased several telecommunications businesses including Betacom, Dancall Telecom, Viglen Computers and Dataflex Design Communications during the early 1990s.
-Amstrad has been a major supplier of set top boxes to UK satellite TV provider Sky since its launch in 1989.
-Amstrad was key to the introduction of Sky, as it was the only manufacturer producing receiver boxes and dishes at the system's launch, and has continued to manufacture set top boxes for Sky, from analogue to digital and now including Sky's Sky+ digital video recorder.
+Amstrad continued to manufacture set top boxes for Sky, from analogue to digital and now including Sky's Sky+ digital video recorder.

 The same year, Amstrad supplied set top boxes to Australian broadcaster Foxtel, and in 2004 to Italian broadcaster Sky Italia.